highchair/artinruins-com/_property/283-279-thayer-st.md

 ### Current Events

-A proposal by Michael Boutros and his development company Two Cousins came before the Providence City Plan Commission in May of 2022.
-Mr. Boutros is also owner of the adjacent commercial block with current tenants Chinatown and Mighty Mike’s Pizza.[^1] The proposal included a [new four story apartment building with ground floor retail (PDF plans)](//www.providenceri.gov/wp-content/uploads/2022/04/22-023MA-279-Thayer-St.pdf){:target="_blank"} on the site, using all of the available land.
-After a few rounds of design review changes, the plan was approved.
-As far as we know, while the meetings were public, there was little neighborhood input on the plans.
+Paul and Michael Boutros and their business partnership, Two Counsins, own the adjacent commercial block with current tenants Chinatown and Mighty Mike’s Pizza.[^1] They were the developers for the now completed [235 Meeting Street]({% link _property/235-meeting-st-pvd.md %}), which is a four-story apartment building with ground-floor retail.

 [^1]: Rasquinha, Rhea.
 “Turnover on Thayer: many closures, some new developments.”
 Brown Daily Herald, September 8, 2022.
 Accessed October 25, 2022 from https://www.browndailyherald.com/article/2022/09/turnover-on-thayer-many-closures-some-new-developments

-Paul Boutros (the other cousin, presumably) and Two Cousins is the developer for the building to replace [235 Meeting Street]({% link _property/235-meeting-st-pvd.md %}), also a four-story apartment building with ground-floor retail.
+Similar plans seem to have stalled at this location, with construction progress proceeding very slowly.
+See our page about the new building with the postal address [279 Thayer Street]({% link _property/279-thayer-st.md %}).

 ### History